-The Reserve Bank, like any organisation, cannot achieve its objectives without taking on risk.
-Management of these risks is the responsibility of all staff.
-In particular, the Bank has implemented the 'three lines model'.
+The Reserve Bank, like any organisation, cannot achieve its objectives without taking on some risk.
+To help manage risk, the Bank has implemented the 'three lines model'.
 Departments - the 'first line' - are responsible for evaluating their risk environment, putting in place appropriate controls and ensuring that these controls are implemented effectively.
-This is supported by a 'second line' of staff who provide additional expertise, monitoring and challenge (particularly in areas where the inherent risks are more severe).
+This is supported by a 'second line' of staff who provide additional expertise, monitoring and challenge (particularly in areas where the inherent risks are higher).
 Audit Department provides a 'third line' of independent assurance and advice.

-The Bank identifies, assesses and manages risk at both an enterprise ('top-down') and business ('bottom-up') level, a process that is subject to ongoing review.
-These risks are managed to a level that is consistent with the Bank's risk appetite that is articulated by the Bank's management.
+The Reserve Bank identifies, assesses and manages risk at both an enterprise ('top-down') and business ('bottom-up') level - a process that is subject to ongoing review.
+Risks are managed to a level that is consistent with the Bank's risk appetite as articulated by the Bank's management.
 The Bank supports and promotes the development and maintenance of an active risk management culture that acknowledges the need for careful analysis and management of risk in all business processes.

 Oversight of the Reserve Bank's arrangements for risk management is undertaken by the Risk Management Committee.
-The committee is chaired by the Deputy Governor and comprises: the Assistant Governors for Business Services, Corporate Services and Financial Markets groups; the Chief Financial Officer; the Chief Information Officer; the Heads of the Audit, Human Resources, Information, and Risk and Compliance departments; and the General Counsel.
+The Committee is chaired by the Deputy Governor and comprises: the Assistant Governors for Business Services, Corporate Services and Financial Markets groups; the Chief Financial Officer; the Chief Information Officer; the Heads of the Audit, Human Resources, Information, and Risk and Compliance departments; and the General Counsel.
 The Risk Management Committee meets at least six times each year and informs the Executive Committee and the Reserve Bank Board Audit Committee of its activities.